SirBeepington/sosalot/README.md

 # SOSALot - SOS Report Analysis via MCP

-**SOSALot** (SOS A Lot) is a Model Context Protocol (MCP) server that provides LLM-friendly APIs for analyzing Linux SOS reports.
+**SOSALot** is a Model Context Protocol (MCP) server that provides LLM-friendly APIs to retrieve data from Linux SOS reports.

 ### Design Philosophy

 SOS report outputs vary between target systems, distros and sos report versions.

-A comprehensive MCP tool-set to pull data from an sos report (e.g., `get_network_interfaces`, `get_hardware_info` etc.) is likely to be very complex and brittle.
+Comprehensive MCP tooling to abstract data from sos reports (e.g., `get_network_interfaces`, `get_hardware_info` etc.) will be complex and brittle.

-Instead we lean on the file-based nature of sos reports and dynamically create a map of info domain to useful files.

-The mappings are set up entirely in sosalot server's config, then dynamically constrained by what files really exist in a given sos report.

-Exceptions will be made when necessary including:
- - sos report discovery tools
- - file find, search and read tools
- - maybe a system journal parser/search tool
+So we provide a tool "get_info_sources_for_domain" to help find the right files.
+Plus tools to read, list, find and search within files.

+We maintain JSON config for "get_info_sources_for_domain" which lists common sos file paths (globbing allowed) for each of a set of info domains.
+When the tool is called with a specified info domain and sos report we return only files of interest to that domain that do exist on the sos report expanding globing if present.

+Additionaly we provide a tool to discover sos reports.
+May be useful to write a tool that provides filetering for journal data.

 #### Benefits
  - **Maintainability**: Update configuration files instead of code to amend and extend functionality